SoapboxRaceWorld/soapbox-race-core/README.md

 system.
 All code is Java 8; no later and no earlier.

 ## Installation
-Because installation is a bit of a lengthy process, please refer to
+Because installation is a bit of a lengthy process, please refer to the [Installation](https://github.com/SoapboxRaceWorld/soapbox-race-core/wiki/Installation) wiki page.

+## Contributing
+Want to make a contribution?
+It's easy - just follow these steps:
+1. Fork this repository if you haven't done so already
+2. Create a **new branch** with an appropriate name in relation to your changes
+3. Commit and push your changes (please try to avoid putting in irrelevant changes, focus on your idea)
+4. Make a pull request against this repository.
+Make sure to explain what you did, how you tested it, and if it is a breaking change.
+5. Sit back and wait for feedback on your pull request.